dustinpfister/blog_posts/_posts/threejs-examples-object-grid-wrap.md

 <iframe class="youtube_video"  src="https://www.youtube.com/embed/JqVIlrvMwHs
 " title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Version numbers matter

+When I first made the source code examples that I am writing about in this post I was working on top of r135 of threejs.

+### Source code is also up on Github

+On Github I have my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-object-grid-wrap) where I have the source code that I am writing about here as well as the source code for many other such simple project examples.

 ## 1 - First revision of this object grid warp module and a demo of it thus far